akmete14/MSc_project/README.md

 Now, you know how to reproduce the experiments.
 Next, I want to explain how you run your own experiments on the FLUXNET data.

-## Running your own methods - shown at In-Site experiment
+## Running your own methods
 Assume you already uploaded the data and created a virtual environment.
+The first step is to consider the preprocessing of the data.

 ### Preprocessing data
-The implementation of the preprocessing can be found in **../preprocessing/preprocessing.py**.
+The implementation of the preprocessing can be found in **preprocessing/preprocessing.py**.
 The file reads in the data and exectues the preprocessing steps as discussed in the thesis in Chapter 2.
-If you are interested in predicting also other fluxes than the GPP you can adjust the python file accordingly.
-If, for example, you want to consider the NEE as target variable, then include it in the **initialize_dataframe** function.
+If you are interested in predicting also other fluxes than the GPP, you can adjust the python file accordingly.
+For example if you want to consider the NEE as target variable, then include it in the **initialize_dataframe** function.
 Also don't forget to include the corresponding quality control variable NEE_qc, which will be used later when filtering for good quality data.

 Below is a snippet from `../preprocessing/preprocessing.py`, but including the NEE: